 The success of ‘Parudeesa’ is a ray of hope for the dance community in Kerala, say choreographers Sumesh Sundar and Jishnudas

-Sumesh and Jishnu have choreographed the viral song from Amal Neerad’s Mammootty-starrer ‘Bheeshma Parvam’
+Sumesh Sundar and Jishnudas have choreographed the viral song from Amal Neerad’s Mammootty-starrer ‘Bheeshma Parvam’

 Choreographers Sumesh Sundar and Jishnudas are over the moon.
 They are getting rave reviews for their work for the track ‘Parudeesa’ from Amal Neerad’s Mammootty-starrer Bheeshma Parvam.
 The song, composed by Sushin Shyam and sung by Sreenath Bhasi, is picturised on Soubin Shahir, Sreenath, Srindaa and Anagha.
 The video has clocked over 41 lakh views so far.